actions-marketplace-validations/AloisSeckar_ryu-cho/README.md

 Ryu-Cho is a fork of [Che-Tsumi](https://github.com/vuejs-jp/che-tsumi).
 It works almost identical, while Che-Tsumi works as a stand-alone service while Ryu-Cho works with GitHub Action.

+This action is a fork of the original [Ryu-Cho](https://github.com/vuejs-translations/ryu-cho) enhanced with a new `pullRequests` option.

 ## Usage

 Ryu-Cho requires GitHub authentication to create issues and PRs to the repository.
 At first, create [Encrypted secret](https://docs.github.com/en/actions/reference/encrypted-secrets) that has access to the repository which you want to set up Ryu-Cho.
 Here we assume you've created a secret called `ACCESS_TOKEN`.